azuk132435/lab2/labreport2.md

 ![Image](Lab 2 - Line 1.JPG)<br>
 ![Image](Lab 2 - Line 2.JPG)<br>

+Note:For the code for StringServer I copied NumberServer and made adjustments, code is not all by myself.<br>

 In both line 1 and line 2 the methods that are called are: for starters the main method, as it creates the server checking for port number for the server to even work.
 They both use handleRequest in StringHandler which is the code that actually deals with what is added after the port which here we had /add-message.
 It then appends the message into the messages StringBuilder.
 Which it then returns messages.toString. <br>